pliedpiper/chord_generator/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Tone.js team for the excellent web audio library
-- Music theory concepts adapted from classical harmony principles